Kinto/kinto-attachment/README.rst

 to specifically gzip some files.

-By default, the server will serve the gzip file, if you want the HTTP client to automatically decompress the file while loading it you can specify it when uploading the file by passing a ``?use_content_encoding=true``
+By default, the server will serve the gzip file, if you want the HTTP client to automatically decompress the file while loading it from S3 you can specify it when uploading the file by passing a ``?use_content_encoding=true``